-Expats just arriving in Seoul may struggle to see why someone would want to leave the city over a weekend.
-With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul certainly is a city that can keep any expat satisfied.
+Expats just arriving in Seoul may struggle to see why someone would want to leave the city.
+With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul can certainly keep any expat satisfied.

-However, the thrill of exploring local neighbourhoods may subside after a while.
-Expats could find themselves then needing a break from the crowded streets and air pollution that comes with living in the city.
+That said, the thrill of exploring local neighbourhoods may subside after a while.
+Expats could find themselves needing a break from the crowded streets and air pollution that comes with living in the city.

-South Korea has many transportation options.
-The country is well connected with buses, trains, and high-speed trains.
-This makes it possible for visitors to cross the country from one side to the other in as little as three-and-a-half hours.
+Luckily, heading out of Seoul for the weekend is easier than ever due to South Korea's many transportation options.
+The country is well connected with buses, trains, and high-speed trains, making it possible for visitors to cross the country in as little as three-and-a-half hours.
 Without much effort, expats can visit beaches, traditional cities, or even Japan.

 Weekend breaks from Seoul

-As the second largest Korean city, Busan is a popular weekend destination for most expats.
+As the second largest Korean city, Busan is a popular weekend destination for many expats.
 The city is known for its beaches, seafood markets and cultural villages.
-With Busan being in the south, it boasts much better weather than Seoul.
+Being in the south, Busan also boasts great weather.

-Travellers on a budget can get to Busan by taking an inter-city bus.
-There are various buses to choose from with the most expensive being the new ‘premium buses’.
-However, even the most expensive bus ticket is still much cheaper than high-speed trains.
-Buses typically depart from Gyeongbu Bus Terminal.
-The trip takes about five hours with stops along the way.
+Those travelling on a budget can get to Busan by taking an inter-city bus.
+There are various buses to choose from with the most expensive being the ‘premium buses’.
+That said, even the most expensive bus ticket is still cheaper than the high-speed trains.
+Buses typically depart from Gyeongbu Bus Terminal and the trip takes about five hours, with stops along the way.

-Top expat destinations in Busan include Gwangalli and Haeundae beach.
-The aquarium at Haeundae beach is a great spot for expats travelling with children.
-Expats looking for cultural experiences can visit Haedong Yonggungsa – the only seaside temple in Korea, and Gamcheon cultural village.
-Food-driven travellers need to stop at the Jagalchi Market to experience seafood Korean style, or sample Korean street food at the Gukje Market.
+Top expat destinations in Busan include Gwangalli and Haeundae beach, with the aquarium at Haeundae beach being a great spot for expats travelling with children.
+Expats looking for cultural experiences can visit Haedong Yonggungsa, the only seaside temple in Korea, and Gamcheon cultural village.
+Food-driven travellers should definitely stop at the Gukje Market for a true taste of Korean street food, or the Jagalchi Market to experience seafood Korean style.

-Expats hoping to learn about South Korea’s history will find the ancient capital, Gyeongju, fascinating.
-A day trip to Gyeongju will allow expats to learn about the cultures and traditions of the ancient Silla Kingdom.
-It’s also a great trip for someone who simply wants to unwind and escape the skyscrapers and noise of the larger South Korean cities.
+Expats hoping to learn about South Korean history will find the ancient capital, Gyeongju, fascinating.
+A day trip to Gyeongju will allow expats to learn about the cultures and traditions of the ancient Silla Kingdom, as well as it being a great getaway for those wanting to unwind and escape the skyscrapers and noise of the larger South Korean cities.

-The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and is now referred to as “the museum without walls”.
+The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and has since been referred to as “the museum without walls”.
 Some of the top sites in Gyeongju include the Donggung palace, Wolji pond, Gyochon Hanok Village, and Bulguksa temple.
-Gyeongju is easy to navigate on foot or bicycle.
-Sites that are further away can be accessed by taxi or by taking a local bus.
+While Gyeongju is easy to navigate on foot or bicycle, sites that are further away can be accessed by taxi or by taking a local bus.

-Gyeongju is the perfect place to book a photoshoot while wearing Hanbok (traditional Korean dress).
-Expats can also sleep in traditional houses or rooms called Hanok.
+While in Gyeongju, expats can sleep in traditional houses or rooms called Hanok, and it is also the perfect place to book a photoshoot while wearing Hanbok (traditional Korean dress).

-One of the most popular trips for expats is going to Japan.
-This is especially true for long weekends or extended public holidays like Chuseok (the annual harvest festival that usually takes place in September or October).
+A trip to Japan is definitely one of the most popular travel options for expats in Seoul.
+This is especially true for long weekends or extended public holidays such as Chuseok (the annual harvest festival that usually takes place in September or October).

-What makes this an easy trip is the fact that many expats won’t need a visa.
-Expats from the UK, USA, Canada, New Zealand and Australia are entitled to 90 days visa-free and should get their passport stamped on arrival.
-Expats are advised to double-check whether or not they would need a visa before planning this trip though.
+What makes travelling to Japan so easy is the fact that many expats won’t need a visa.
+Expats from the UK, USA, Canada, New Zealand and Australia are entitled to 90 days visa free and will get their passport stamped on arrival.
+It is advisable for expats to double-check whether or not they would need a visa before planning this trip.

-One popular Japanese city that is easily accessible from South Korea, is Fukuoka.
+One popular Japanese city that is easily accessible from South Korea is Fukuoka.
 Flights from Seoul to Fukuoka take about an hour and a half and can be relatively cheap.
-Expats who have more time on their hands, or who live in the southern provinces should consider taking a ferry.
-The ferry from Busan to Fukuoka takes around three hours, is cheaper than flying, and is a unique adventure.
+Expats who have more time on their hands or who live in the southern provinces, however, should consider taking a ferry.
+The ferry from Busan to Fukuoka takes around three hours, is cheaper than flying and is a unique adventure.

 Fukuoka is known for its parks, shrines and castles.
 There are also many shopping options and a robot museum.